 4. Shift-Left Security/SDLC Integration

-Implementation of web application penetration testing into the software development lifecycle is crucial today.
+Implementation of web application pen testing into the software development lifecycle is crucial today.
 It helps in detecting flaws early, drastically reducing remediation costs and strengthens long-term security posture.

 5. Trust and Compliance